 How Often Should You Check Your Exhaust System?

 As a general rule, exhaust systems should be inspected every 6 months for leaks, damage, and broken supports or hangers.
+Also if you are headed out on a road trip.
 Anytime there is an unusual noise, get it inspected right away.
 Make it part of your routine, when having your seasonal tire switchover and/or oil change done, get your exhaust system inspected.
-All OK Tire locations are easily found here.

 After a recent experience with my vehicle, I would strongly recommend checking your vehicle if there is any kind of noise.
 Seriously.